Trans-Saharan gas pipeline: Route

-The pipeline will start in the Warri region in Nigeria and run north through Niger to Hassi R'Mel in Algeria.
-In Hassi R'Mel the pipeline will connect to the existing Trans-Mediterranean, Maghreb–Europe, Medgaz and Galsi pipelines.
+The pipeline is to start in the Warri region in Nigeria and run north through Niger to Hassi R'Mel in Algeria.
+In Hassi R'Mel the pipeline is to connect to the existing Trans-Mediterranean, Maghreb–Europe, Medgaz and Galsi pipelines.
 These supply Europe from the gas transmission hubs at El Kala and Beni Saf on Algeria's Mediterranean coast.
 The length of the pipeline would be 4128 km: 1037 km in Nigeria, 841 km in Niger, and 2310 km in Algeria.

 Technical features

 The annual capacity of the pipeline would be up to 30 billion cubic meters of natural gas.
 It would have a diameter of 48 to 56 in.
 The pipeline was originally expected to be operational by 2015.
 The original investment for the pipeline was expected to be around US$10 billion and for gas gathering centers around $3 billion.